-The Free Trade Area, which allows for the free movement of goods and services, and the Eurozone,which covers the single currency.
+The EEC eventually morphed into the European Union – 28 member states that have delegated certain powers to common institutions – and this works alongside the Free Trade Area, which allows for the free movement of goods and services, and the Eurozone,which covers the single currency.
 Free trade allows people greater access to goods from more countries, and gives us a greater market for our own services.
 I’m more nervous about financial union, to be honest; the euro’s inflexibility was shown up in the 2008 financial crisis.
 Smaller European countries – Greece, for example example – could not fully control their response to the crisis, instead being dictated to by other, financially stronger members of the union such as Germany and France.
 There is a way to go before the euro can truly be successful; I have no fundamental problem with a single currency, as long as it is flexible enough to adjust for differences across a very wide political and cultural milieu.

 The Parliament’s 751 members are elected every five years by universal suffrage and sit according to political allegiance.
 They represent nearly 500 million citizens (the world’s second largest democratic electorate) and form the only directly elected body in the Union.
 It has weaker powers than the Council in some sensitive areas, and can’t create legislation.
 It does, however, have powers over the Commission, which the Council does not.